AlessandroRestagno/OpenAI-Gyms-Taxi-v2-Task-DRLND-P0-Udacity/README.md

 Once you have modified the function, you need only run `python main.py` to test your new agent.

 OpenAI Gym [defines "solving"](https://gym.openai.com/envs/Taxi-v1/) this task as getting average return of 9.7 over 100 consecutive trials.

+### Discussion
+To solve this enviroment I used SarsaMax.
+I found it gets the best result.
+I also tried Expected Sarsa Max